Step 4:

 2. Create a Profile for Electronic Statement of Personal History (eSOPH)

-You will receive an email to create a profile in eSOPH.
-Once the profile is created, you will be prompted to complete the Personal History Statement (PHS) (known in eSOPH as Questionnaires).
+Once you successfully pass the physical fitness exam, you will receive an eSOPH informational packet during the live scan component that provides detailed instructions on how to create your eSOPH profile.
+When you create your profile, you will be prompted to complete the Personal History Statement (PHS) (known in eSOPH as Questionnaires).

 You will be contacted by your investigator via phone and/or email when your file is assigned.